manodeep/Corrfunc/README.rst

 the Corrfunc mailing list <mailto:corrfunc@googlegroups.com>`__.
 Also, feel free to create a new issue with the ``Installation`` label.

-Please note that Corrfunc is compiling with optimizations for the architecture it is compiled on.
-That is, it uses ``gcc -march=native`` or similar.
-For this reason, please try to compile Corrfunc on the architecture it will be run on (usually this is only a concern in heterogeneous compute environments, like an HPC cluster with multiple node types).
-In many cases, you can compile on a more capable architecture (e.g. with AVX-512 support) then run on a less capable architecture (e.g. with only AVX2), because the runtime dispatch will select the appropriate kernel.
-But the non-kernel elements of Corrfunc may emit AVX-512 instructions due to ``-march=native``.
-If an ``Illegal instruction`` error occurs, then you'll need to recompile on the target architecture.

 Method 2: pip installation
 --------------------------